4 Billion Years On

 This month in numbers

 Papua New Guinea experienced its 8th warmest April on record, with an average temperature of 24.04°C, marking an anomaly of +1°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was the 4th warmest on record for Papua New Guinea, with an average temperature of 24.36°C, an anomaly of +1.3°C. This period also saw global land temperatures rank as the 2nd warmest on record.
+Globally, April 2026 was the 2nd warmest on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was the 4th warmest on record for Papua New Guinea, with an average temperature of 24.36°C, an anomaly of +1.3°C.

 What changed

-The recent three-month period (February–April 2026) in Papua New Guinea was significantly warmer than average, ranking as the 4th warmest such period in 86 years of records.
-This warming trend is consistent with the long-term trend for the region, which has seen an increase of +1.10°C compared to the 1961–1990 baseline.
-The country's latest monthly anomaly of +1.04°C places it 175th out of 234 regions globally for April.
-For the three-month anomaly, Papua New Guinea ranks 145th globally with an anomaly of +1.32°C.
+The recent three-month period (February–April 2026) in Papua New Guinea was notably warmer, ranking as the 4th warmest such period in 86 years of records.
+This trend aligns with the broader global picture, as global land temperatures for the same period also ranked as the 2nd warmest on record.
+Papua New Guinea's April anomaly of +1.04°C places it 171st out of 234 regions for the latest month's temperature anomaly, indicating that while it was warmer than average, other regions experienced more extreme anomalies.

 What’s driving change?